BROWN'S TOWN CAMPGROUND / ANCIENT BRISTLECONE PINE FOREST / MAMMOTH LAKES / DEVILS POSTPILECampground Information - Campsite Photos - Day Trips

 HIKE TO DEVILS POSTPILE

 After our outing in Mammoth, we drove to the Devils Postpile National Monument.
-We had been here on our honeymoon road trip and it is pretty amazing.
+We had been here on our honeymoon and it is pretty amazing.
 We hiked back to see the formation of rock columns that tower up to 60 feet.

 DAY TRIP TO THE ANCIENT BRISTLECONE PINE FOREST